XRTK/com.xrtk.core/articles/00-GettingStarted.md

 ### Building for Windows Mixed Reality (UWP)

-Unity allows running of UWP projects directly from the editor for simple testing.
-Builds that are exported will require Visual Studio with the latest UWP API's installed to produce a build to ship and run on other WIndows 10 machines or the HoloLens.
-Visual Studio also provides an independent method to publish to the Windows Store for distribution.

-Please ensure the `Windows Mixed Reality` XRTK package is installed and that the Windows Mixed Reality Camera and controller providers are configured.

 > See the [Windows Mixed Reality Platform](platforms/windowsmixedreality.md) documentation for more details on the platform.

 ### Building for Oculus Quest / Android

-Building for Oculus Quest is rather unique, if you have your Oculus Quest connected to your machine via a high speed USB3 cable and have the Oculus Client running, you can run Quest project in Windows Standalone mode directly on the Quest via Oculus Link, [please see Oculus Support for further details](https://support.oculus.com/444256562873335/).
-This will enable both controller and hands support for quick development.

-When building for Android, there is an additional requirement to install an `AndroidManaifest` for the quest to operate correctly, the XRTK provides a fast an easy way to do this by simply clicking `Mixed Reality Toolkit -> Tools -> Oculus -> Create Oculus Quest Compatible AndroidManaifest.xml` in the Unity editor menu. (**without this, your project may not start or appear in 2D**)

-Please ensure the `Oculus` XRTK package is installed and that the Oculus Camera and controller providers are configured.

 > See the [Oculus Platform](platforms/oculus.md) documentation for more details on the platform.

 ### Building for Magic Leap

-Magic Leap is the one exception that does require the new Unity XR Management system and will require a separate Unity project at this time, primarily due the way the Magic leap platform is evolving.
-We recommend building your project for one of the other platforms and then simply copying the asset folder to a new Unity project for Magic Leap to build and run.

-XRTK handles all the complexities underneath, so there will be no difference between your Magic Leap project and other platforms.

-> As soon as the new Unity XR Management system is fully supported by the XRTK, this separate project will not be required.

-To get started, ensure that the following components are installed:

-* Unity Magic Leap XR package installed
-* Magic Leap Unity asset installed (from Magic Leap hub)
-* Magic Leap Developer Hub
-* Visual Studio 2019

-Please ensure the `Lumin` XRTK package is installed and that the Lumin Camera and controller providers are configured.

 > See the [Magic Leap Platform](platforms/magicleap.md) documentation for more details on the platform.